 Birkey - Eric

 [Rickey▼, ..
-10 more] Var. of Broderick 2 Transferred use of the surname, which is derived from the Welsh personal name Rhydderch ..
-The variation Rickey is more widely used as a baby name among the different forms of the name.
-See also Rocky.
+10 more] Var. of Broderick 2 Transferred use of the surname ..
+The variation Rickey is more common as a given name for baby boys among the different versions of the name.
+See also Richy.

 [Buckey, ..
 3 more] Var. of Buck 3 From Old English word.
-The word for a male goat or deer, used as a given name or nickname that denotes a robust and spirited young man ..
-Seldom used as a name for babies, Buckey is found more conventionally as a last name.
+The word for a male goat ..
+A seldom-used given name for boys, Buckey exists more conventionally as a surname.

 [Birkey - Eric]